clicon/clixon-docs/overview.rst

 generate the configuration part of the CLI, including set, delete, show commands for a specific syntax.

-Notifications are supported both for CLI, netconf and restconf clients, sometimes referred to as "streams".
+Notifications (streams) are supported both for CLI, NETCONF and RESTCONF clients.

 Client integration
 ^^^^^^^^^^^^^^^^^^